IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

   Set ``dataverse.files.<id>.payload-signing=true`` and ``dataverse.files.<id>.chunked-encoding=false`` to use Surf Object Store.

-Note that the ``dataverse.files.<id>.proxy-url`` setting can be used in installations where the object store is proxied.
-For direct uploads and downloads, Dataverse redirects to the proxy-url but presigns the urls using the ``dataverse.files.<id>.custom-endpoint-url``.
+Note that the ``dataverse.files.<id>.proxy-url`` setting can be used in installations where the object store is proxied, but it should be considered an advanced option that will require significant expertise to properly configure.
+For direct uploads and downloads, Dataverse redirects to the proxy-url but presigns the urls based on the ``dataverse.files.<id>.custom-endpoint-url``.
 Additional configuration (appropriate CORS settings, proxy caching/timeout configuration, and proxy settings to pass headers to/from S3 and to avoid adding additional headers) will also be needed to enable use of a proxy with direct upload and download.
+For Amazon AWS, see comments in the edu.harvard.iq.dataverse.dataaccess.S3AccessIO class about support for AWS's bucket-specific DNS names.

 **HINT:** If you are successfully using an S3 storage implementation not yet listed above, please feel free to `open an issue at Github <https://github.com/IQSS/dataverse/issues/new>`_ and describe your setup.